Egypt approves India as wheat supplier: Goyal | Headlines

 The top ten countries importing Indian wheat in 2020-21 were Bangladesh, Nepal, the United Arab Emirates, Sri Lanka, Yemen, Afghanistan, Qatar, Indonesia, Oman and Malaysia.

-India accounts for less than 1 per cent in the world's wheat export.
+India accounts for less than 1 per cent of the world's wheat export.
 However, its share has increased from 0.14 per cent in 2016 to 0.54 per cent in 2020.
-India is the second largest producer of wheat with a share of around 14.14 per cent in the world's total production in 2020.
+India is the second largest producer of wheat with a share of around 14.14 per cent of the world's total production in 2020.

 India produces around 107.59 million tonne of wheat annually while a major chunk of it goes towards domestic consumption.